Welcome to the section of the website that deals with recording.

 – Simply hiring Matt to record pre-written bowed string parts for your production.
-This is an easy and popular choice for many people working in the recording industry due to it’s conventionality and ease of use.
+This is an easy and popular choice for many people working in the recording industry due to its conventionality and ease of use.
 Thanks to the modern technology of secure online file transfers, you can send Matt your scored string parts and have them recorded and ready to insert back into your project all in the same day and from anywhere in the world.

 – Hire Matt to apply his skills as an experienced strings arranger and/or improviser to your production.
-Matt will undertake the task of listening to each of your tracks closely and will quickly come up with original, innovative and musical ideas that he feels that ‘work’ with what you already have in mind.
+Matt will undertake the task of listening to each of your tracks closely and will quickly come up with original, innovative, and musical ideas that he feels ‘work’ with what you already have in mind.
 He then sends it back for your approval and/or tweaking so that you are happy with the final product.

 There was no score for this work, it was done purely by ear.
 The viola section comes in at about 26 seconds into this excerpt.

-Maybe you’d like your first track with solo classical style violin in the middle eight but you’d also like to hear it towards the end as an ‘outro’?
+Maybe you’d like your first track with solo classical style violin in the middle eight but you’d also like to hear it towards the end as an outro?
 Anything is possible when it comes to arrangements, the only barrier is your own creativity!

 Want Matt to write a quick tune with a Celtic or Gypsy feel for track 3?
-Not a problem, Matt can advise how this can best be achieved, even with that quartet style string part that you loved in track 2…
+Not a problem, Matt can advise how this can best be achieved, even with that quartet-style string part that you loved in track 2…

 You can choose.

-– Finally work in ‘collaboration’ on a special project.
-This is slightly different than the first two choices and far more wide ranging in it’s possibilities and outcomes.
+– Finally, work in ‘collaboration’ on a special project.
+This is slightly different than the first two choices and far more wide-ranging in its possibilities and outcomes.

-It could be anything from hiring Matt to write, arrange and mix the string parts on a project through to engaging Matt to record voiceovers or even writing and recording an audio track for a short film that you are making.
+It could be anything from hiring Matt to write, arrange and mix the string parts on a project to engaging Matt to record voiceovers or even writing and recording an audio track for a short film that you are making.

-A track that I created for an eminent local artist, Sarah Hough for her exhibition in 2013, called ‘Interrogating Landscapes’.
+A track that was created for an eminent local artist, Sarah Hough exhibiting in 2013, called Interrogating Landscapes.

 She had recorded about 6 hours of material based on her early morning walks, where she would sketch various parts of her local surrounding landscapes.

 Disclaimer: Unless involved in the final mix process of production, Matt cannot be held responsible for the overall quality of the end product.
-On creation of a contract between parties, Matt undertakes to create the best quality recordings possible to ensure that all aspects of the final mix can be achieved for the finished product.
+On the creation of a contract between parties, Matt undertakes to create the best quality recordings possible to ensure that all aspects of the final mix can be achieved for the finished product.